The Wonderful, Tropical Islands of Fiji

 Bula!
 Welcome to the Fiji Islands

-The Fiji Islands are a holiday destination, full of activities, adventures, scuba diving, snorkeling, and natural beauty with a warm climate throughout the year, clear and warm oceans teeming with fish and coral, mountains, jungle, islands, beaches…
+The Fiji Islands are a holiday destination, full of activities, adventures, scuba diving, snorkeling and natural beauty with a warm climate throughout the year, clear and warm oceans teeming with fish and coral, mountains, jungle, islands, beaches…

-Fiji caters to the backpacking individual traveler with lots of budget accommodations to the rich and famous luxury resorts that, in combination with the natural beauty of Fiji, are literally out of this world.
+Fiji caters to the backpacking individual traveler with lots of budget accommodations to the rich and famous with luxury resorts that, in combination with the natural beauty of Fiji, are literally are out of this world.

 There are over 322 islands and about 500 islets in Fiji, so it can be difficult to decide where to go and what you should do first.
 Here are some of the best places to visit on the Fiji islands.